Xilinx/Embedded-Design-Tutorials/ZynqMPSoC-EDT/docs/6-boot-and-configuration.md

  single file image which is loaded into NVM (QSPI, SD Card).
 The Bootgen GUI facilitates the creation of the BIF input file.

- This chapter makes use of Processing System block.
-[Design Example 1:
- Using GPIOs, Timers, and Interrupts](#design-example-1-using-gpios-timers-and-interrupts) covers boot image which will include the PS partitions used in this chapter and a bitstream targeted for PL fabric.
+ This chapter makes use of a processing system block.
+[Design Example 1: Using GPIOs, Timers, and Interrupts](7-system-design-examples.md#design-example-1-using-gpios-timers-and-interrupts) covers boot image which will include the PS partitions used in this chapter and a bitstream targeted for PL fabric.